Wodan58/Moy/doc/MOYimplJOY.md

 ======================

-This implementation uses vectors instead of linked lists and it recurses without overflowing the hardware stack.
+This implementation uses vectors instead of linked lists and it recurses without overflowing the call stack.

 The big advantage of stackless recursion is in the size of data structures that can be handled.
 A program that builds a list of integers in idiomatic fashion